Dicot Farm grows Certified Organic vegetables in Waldorf, MD – 25 miles south of Washington, DC.

 Our goal is to provide nutrient-dense foods to our neighbors to help them become healthier and happier, and create a more equitable and engaged community.

 We are Certified Organic, but we consider our personal standards and ethics to be more conscientious than the National Organic Program.
 We believe in creating a harmonious ecosystem on our farm by increasing biodiversity, choosing renewable natural resources, and using less petroleum-based materials.
-We are building our land’s fertility using soil conservation practices including cover cropping, rotational grazing, reduced tillage, and stewardship of the soil food web.
+We are building our land’s fertility using soil conservation practices including cover cropping, reduced tillage, and stewardship of the soil food web.

 Meet the Farmers